ordina-jworks/ordina-jworks.github.io/_posts/2019-10-24-Kickstarter-Trajectory-2019-Summer-Edition.md

 This gives the project a more versatile approach with less frequent congestions and problems compared to the Waterfall methodology.

 #### [Jasper Rosiers](/author/jasper-rosiers)
->What I found most interesting about the Scrum framework and the Agile way of working, is that there’s many moments to reflect on how the work is going and how well the team is working together.
+>What I found most interesting about the Scrum framework and the Agile way of working is that there are many moments to reflect on how the work is going and how well the team is working together.
 The daily scrum is a very powerful moment, which made us use it in our Chatbot dev case.
 Frequent meetings with the Product Owner and keeping him close to the project is another aspect I love about the Scrum framework.
 I will definitely look more into it in the future, since I'm aiming to become a Scrum Master.